saouling/musedb/README.md

 $ npm start
 ```

 After this, the terminal should redirect you to `localhost:3000`: that's where the React app is running.
-You should see the welcoming message.
+You should see the welcoming messages.